-For the three and nine months ended September 30, 2019, we recognized \$1.6 million and \$4.3 million, respectively, in revenue under the Lilly Agreement.
-Through September 30, 2019, we have not generated any revenue from product sales.
+For the year ended December 31, 2019, we recognized \$6.3 million in revenue under the Lilly Agreement.
+Through December 31, 2019, we have not generated any revenue from product sales.
 Through December 31, 2018, we had not generated any revenue from product sales or otherwise.

-For additional information about our revenue recognition policy, see Note 2 to our audited financial statements and Note 2 to our unaudited condensed financial statements included elsewhere in this prospectus.
-For the foreseeable future, we expect all of our revenue will be generated from the Lilly Agreement.
+For additional information about our revenue recognition policy, see Note 2 to our audited financial statements included elsewhere in this Annual Report.